any-docs/css/content/reference/at-rules/@container/index.md

 }
 ```

-Details about usage and naming restrictions are described in the {{cssxref("container-name")}} page.
+Details about usage and naming restrictions are described in the `container-name` page.

 ### Descriptors